About

 • Reducing home cooling costs in summer

-• Improving property value
+• Improving property values

 The program provides 1-10 trees and planting services to Howard County property owners prioritized by several factors: